jmespath/jmespath.site/docs/examples.rst

 Filters and Multiselect Hashes
 ==============================

-In the previous example we were taking an array of hashes, and only simplifying down to an array of two element arrays containing a name and an age.
+In the previous example we were taking an array of hashes, and simplifying down to an array of two element arrays containing a name and an age.
 We're also only including list elements where the ``age`` key is greater than ``20``.
-If instead we want to create the same structure, but only include the ``age`` and ``name`` key, we can instead say:
+If instead we want to create the same hash structure but only include the ``age`` and ``name`` key, we can instead say: